dewdgi/wheel-hid-emulator/logics.md

 **Critical Note (as of Nov 2025):**
 All input reading and device I/O in the main loop (e.g., `input.Read()`) must be performed in non-blocking mode or be interruptible by signals (handle `EINTR`), to ensure the main loop remains responsive to both Ctrl+M (enable/disable) and Ctrl+C (shutdown).
 Blocking I/O without signal interruption can cause the main loop to hang, making the emulator unresponsive to user input and shutdown requests.

+**Thread Shutdown and Device Grabbing:**
+- All background threads (FFB, USB Gadget) must check both their own running flag and the global `running` flag, and use short poll/sleep intervals to ensure prompt shutdown on Ctrl+C or exit.
+- Device grabbing (`EVIOCGRAB`) must only be attempted on valid, open file descriptors.
+Always check file descriptor validity before grabbing or ungrabbing devices, and log errors if the descriptor is invalid or closed.

 ### `src/main.cpp`

 - **Functions:**